H-Gospodinov/TheOdinProject_-_Foundations/README.md

-# The_Odin_Project
+# The_Odin_Project_-_Foundations
-Monolithic repository for The Odin Project's "Foundations" and "JavaScript" curriculum.
+Monolithic repository for The Odin Project's "Foundations" curriculum.